ugeneunipro/docs/content/workflow-designer/workflow-elements/ngs-mapping-reads/map-reads-with-bowtie2-element.md

 **Mode**

-When the -n option is specified (which is the default), bowtie determines which alignments are valid according to the following policy, which is similar to Maq's default policy.
+When the -n option is specified (which is the default), Bowtie determines which alignments are valid according to the following policy, which is similar to Maq's default policy.
 In -v mode, alignments may have no more than V mismatches, where V may be a number from 0 through 3 set using the -v option.
 Quality values are ignored.
 The -v option is mutually exclusive with the -n option.

-\--end-to-end
+**--end-to-end**

 **mode**